Rose Philippine Duchesne: Missionary in America

 During her childhood, Duchesne had heard many stories in her parish church from missionary priests of life in Louisiana, founded as a colony of New France, and had long felt a desire to serve the Native Americans who lived there.
-In 1817, William Dubourg, Bishop of the Diocese of Louisiana and the Two Floridas, visited the convent in Paris.
-Bishop Dubourg was looking for a congregation of educators to help him evangelize the Indian and French children of his diocese.
+In 1817, Louis DuBourg, Bishop of the Diocese of Louisiana and the Two Floridas, visited the convent in Paris.
+Bishop DuBourg was looking for a congregation of educators to help him evangelize the Indian and French children of his diocese.
 After meeting him, Duchesne, who had never lost her desire to serve as a missionary, begged permission from Barat to serve in the bishop's diocese.

 Missouri

 In 1818, with Barat's blessing, Duchesne headed out to the United States with four other Sisters of the Society.
 After ten weeks at sea, they arrived in New Orleans.
 To their shock, however, the bishop had made no provisions for housing them.
 After they had rested briefly with the Ursuline nuns, they took advantage of the newly established steamboat service up the Mississippi River to travel to St. Louis, and finally settled in St. Charles, in what was then the Missouri Territory, a journey of seven weeks.
-She was later to describe the location as "the remotest village in the U.S."; nonetheless the community established a new Sacred Heart convent in a log cabin there, known as the Duquette Mansion, the first house of the Society ever built outside France the first in St. Charles County, Missouri, and the first free school west of the Mississippi.
+She was later to describe the location as "the remotest village in the U.S."; nonetheless the community established a new Sacred Heart convent in a log cabin there, known as the Duquette Mansion, the first house of the Society ever built outside France, the first in St. Charles County, Missouri, and the first free school west of the Mississippi.
 "Poverty and Christian heroism are here", she wrote of the site, "and trials are the riches of priests in this land".
-The following year Dubourg moved the community across the river to the town of Florissant, Missouri, where they opened a school and a novitiate.
+The following year DuBourg moved the community across the river to the town of Florissant, Missouri, where they opened a school and a novitiate.

 The United States had purchased the area from France only fifteen years earlier, and settlers, many poor but others with money and slaves, were streaming in from the East.
 Their new foundation faced many struggles, including lack of funds, inadequate housing, hunger, and freezing weather, and the Sisters struggled to learn English.
 By 1828, the Society's first five members in America had grown to six communities, operating several schools.
 Other foundations in Louisiana followed: at Grand Coteau, near Opelousas, at Natchitoches, at Baton Rouge, at New Orleans, and at Convent, Louisiana.
 In 1826 Pope Leo XII, through a decretum laudis, formally approved the Society of the Sacred Heart, recognizing their work.
 The Jesuits acquired the Sisters' former school property in St. Charles in 1828, where they built a parish church, and asked the Sisters to return – to that same log cabin where they had lived because it was still the biggest house in town – and conduct the parish school.